Mass and Decay-Constant Evolution of Heavy Quarkonia and $B_c$ States from Thermal QCD Sum Rules: Theoretical Framework

 We emphasize that in the present work the explicit temperature dependence is encoded entirely in the condensates and in the continuum threshold $s_0(T)$; we do not attempt a full real-time thermal-field-theory treatment of scattering terms, Landau cuts, or in-medium self-energies in the perturbative spectral density.
 This strategy follows the standard finite-temperature QCD sum-rule framework of Refs.~\cite{HofmannGutscheFaessler2000_EPJC,VelievAziziSundu2011_EPJA} and is expected to remain quantitatively reliable for heavy quarkonia below $T\simeq0.9\,T_c$, as long as the OPE hierarchy and pole–continuum separation are maintained.

 \paragraph*{Validity and systematic limits.} The TQCDSR expansion employed here is expected to remain quantitatively reliable for $T\!\lesssim\!0.9\,T_c$, where higher-dimensional operators and Landau damping contributions are still suppressed.
 Beyond this region, the description becomes qualitative, since the deconfined phase cannot be captured by a single temperature-dependent condensate alone.
 This restriction is explicitly enforced in all numerical analyses below.
+The present implementation is phenomenological: it uses a leading-order perturbative spectral density, an effective $D{=}4$ gluonic term, no explicit running $\alpha_s(T)$, and no explicit $D{=}6$ contribution in the numerical extraction.